elsid/openmw-tes3mp/tes3mp-changelog.md

 * Synchronization of object states (i.e. whether they are enabled or disabled)
 * Synchronization of player werewolf states
 * Synchronization of time of day
-* Saving & loading of read skill books
+* Packet for saving and loading of read skill books
 * Fix to messagebox buttons for client scripts
 * Fix to synchronization of object locking/unlocking
 * Packet for jailing players